Lxxyx/proposal-number-is-safe-numeric/README.md

 **Q: Why not support international number formats?**
 A: This API focuses on the programmatic use case of decimal string validation.
 For international number formats, use `Intl.NumberFormat`.

-**Q: Why not support scientific notation?**
+**Q: Why not support scientific notation and other number formats (like hex)?**
-A: Scientific notation introduces additional complexity and ambiguity.
-This API prioritizes explicit decimal representation.
+A: By only validating decimal strings, we ensure consistent data handling across different systems and reduce format-related bugs.
+Different number formats (scientific notation, hex) can lead to ambiguous interpretations and increase complexity in data processing.

 **Q: How does this relate to the decimal128 proposal?**
 A: This proposal focuses on validating whether a string can be safely converted to a JavaScript Number (float64) without precision loss or edge case issues.
 While the decimal128 proposal aims to provide a new numeric type for high-precision decimal arithmetic, this proposal helps developers validate input before using existing Number operations.

 The two proposals serve different but complementary purposes in JavaScript's numeric ecosystem.

-## Acknowledgements

-[List contributors and references here]